biosaxs-dev/molass-library/paper.md

 Reducing $\| M - P \cdot C \|$ by using the denoised $M$ in place of the original, we can expect a better estimation as performed in the library.

-[^3]: terms where $n \geq i \geq r$ assuming the target rank is r, which is the number of components in a simple assumption.
+[^3]: terms where $n \geq i \geq r$ assuming the target rank is r, which is supposed to be the number of components in cases of simple assumption.
+Otherwize, e.g, if any significant interparticle effects are suspected, this number should be duly incremented. `Molass Library` can deal with this issue when its concentration dependence can be assumed linear.

 # Elution curve models - modeling approach